Memory in Motion

 Markus Maicher, 2021, 2 mins

 What is the meaning of "memory" in the digital age?
-For humans memory refers to subjective images of past events, for computers memory refers to an objective capacity to store information.
-The film compresses 10 human years in 10 megabytes of binary information and employs an aesthetics of the small file format, a counter strategy against the ever increasing resolution, bitrate and (environmental) costs of digital images.
+For humans, memory conjures subjective images of past events; for computers, it denotes an objective capacity to store information.
+The film compresses ten human years into ten megabytes of binary data, employing an aesthetics of the small file format, a counter-strategy against the ever-increasing resolution, bitrate, and environmental costs of digital images.

 Fovéa